Chicago Stock Exchange

-NYSE Texas, formerly the Chicago Stock Exchange (CHX) and later NYSE Chicago, is a stock exchange in Dallas, Texas, US.
-It was founded in 1882 as the Chicago Stock Exchange in Chicago, Illinois.
-As a national securities exchange and self-regulatory organization, it operated under the oversight of the U.S. Securities and Exchange Commission (SEC).
+The Chicago Stock Exchange (CHX), in its last years known as NYSE Chicago, was a stock exchange in Chicago, Illinois, U.S. Founded in 1882 as a national securities exchange and self-regulatory organization, it operated under the oversight of the U.S. Securities and Exchange Commission (SEC).
 Intercontinental Exchange (ICE) acquired CHX in July 2018 and the exchange rebranded as NYSE Chicago in February 2019.

 Under NYSE, the exchange was electronic only and focused on the niche market for hedge funds.
-In February 2025, NYSE announced plans to move the operations to Dallas and rename it NYSE Texas, where the exchange would again list companies on an electronic only platform.
+In February 2025, NYSE announced plans to close the now-small Chicago office moving operations to Dallas to create NYSE Texas, where the exchange would again list companies on an electronic-only platform.